itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

 Getting online help
 ------------------------

-The python script language has a lot of methods and classes and |itom| expands these functionality even further.
-To keep an overview, python comes with a online help.
-You can type in help(class or method).
+The python script language has a lot of methods and classes and |itom| expands these functionalities even further.
+To retain an overview, python provides a built-in online help.
+You can type help(class or method).
 For example:

 .. code-block:: python
     :linenos: